machito/seo-app/README.md

 # Programmatic SEO App

-**Objective**: Create an app that dynamically generates web pages with NextJS and Contentful.
+**Objective**: Create an app that dynamically generates web pages with NextJS and Contentful CMS.

 **Goals:**
 * Use AI to generate sample data